SEED-platform/seed/docs/source/linux.rst

 .. note::

-    other databases could be used such as MySQL, but are not supported due to the postgres-specific `JSON Type`_
+    Other databases could be used such as MySQL, but are not supported due to the postgres-specific `JSON Type`_

 In in the above database configuration, ``seed`` is the database name, this is arbitrary and any valid name can be used as long as the database exists.
 Enter the database name, user, password you set above.

-The database settings can be tested using the Django management command, ``./manage.py dbshell`` to conect to the configured database.
+The database settings can be tested using the Django management command, ``./manage.py dbshell`` to connect to the configured database.

 create the database tables and migrations: